 9. Enhancement of brand value in the market

 Once a proper code concerning ethical marketing is followed by the organization, the public in the form of customers, competitors, stakeholders, etc. look up to such organizations.
-They follow such brands with religious dedication, giving them sufficient boost to mark the market.
+They follow such brands with religious dedication, giving them a sufficient boost to mark the market.

 Role of Ethics in Marketing